Original air date: 10/4/2006

 - Players on the same faction aren't able to kill each other outside of a small number of free-for-all zones.
-Several times characters talk about normally having to agree to Duel, but Dueling works using HP to 1 and thus can't kill anyone anyway.
+Several times characters talk about normally having to agree to Duel, but Dueling works using HP To One and thus can't kill anyone anyway.

 - In reality, players could escape the wrath of an unstoppable Griefer by starting over on a different realm server, and people already on other servers would be safe in the first place.

 - Randy's character is claimed to be a Human Hunter.
 At the time, Human characters could not be the Hunter class.
 In the footage, he is "played" by a Human Warrior who uses a shield, which Hunters cannot equip.
 Some of the feats he claims would also be impossible for a level 2 character.
 Amusingly enough, about 4 years after the episode aired, the Cataclysm expansion made it possible to create a human hunter.

 - Cartman's plan to level up sufficiently by killing millions of boars wouldn't work in the actual game.
 Players can kill all the low-level boars they want and it won't get them more than a handful of levels, because weak enemies stop giving experience.
 Even when a much later expansion comes with level scaling for enemies, Elwynn Forest barely goes higher than it always has.

 - The boys, having Took a Level in Badass, start dropping names of spells, items and talents in conversation.
 Knowledgeable players will notice that the way they're used doesn't always make much sense (such as opening with Intimidating Shout, an area crowd control ability that breaks on damage, against a single opponent).